Viewing, Modifying, and Deleting Logged QSOs

 If the optimize for realtime QSO entry setting is checked,

-The CFM button in the QSL panel makes it easy to confirm an incoming QSL card for the currently selected QSO.
+The CFM button in the QSL panel makes it easy to process an incoming QSL card for the currently selected QSO.
 Clicking this button

 If an item has a default value, Ctrl-double-clicking the caption of that item will display the Configuration window and place the mouse cursor in the default value.